SC on Manipur: Apex court cannot be used as platform to escalate tension

 The top court also asked Solicitor General Tushar Mehta, appearing for the Manipur government, to take instructions on a circular issued in June, by which it had asked state government employees to report to duty or face a pay cut.

-Meiteis account for about 53 per cent of Manipur’s population and live mostly in the Imphal Valley.
-Tribal Nagas and Kukis constitute another 40 per cent of the population and reside in the hill districts.
+Meiteis, who account for about 53 per cent of Manipur’s population, live mostly in the Imphal Valley.
+The tribal Nagas and Kukis constitute another 40 per cent of the population and reside in the hill districts.

 (With agency inputs)